AaltoAsia/O-MI/GettingStartedGuide.md

 `Read All`
 ----------
-On left side of webpage there is yellow `Read All` button, click it.
-Now webclient should show a request in text area on right side of webpage under `Request` header.
-This request is sended now automaticly.
+On left side of the webpage there is yellow `Read All` button, click it.
+Now the webclient should show a request in text area on right side of the webpage under `Request` header.
+This request is sent now automatically.
 O-MI Node's response should be seen in text area under Response` header.
 The response should contain the whole current state of O-DF structure stored in O-MI Node.
 O-DF structure under the `Read All button should have updated based on received response.

 `Read` request
 --------------
-From left side of webpage you can select the type of O-MI request.
-As you can see there is three different kind of `Read` request.
+From the left side of the webpage you can select the type of O-MI request.
+As you can see there is three different kinds of `Read` requests.
-They ary have same xml tag in request, but different attributes and elements in it, and they all to quite different thing.
+They all have same XML tag in request, but different attributes and elements in it, and they all do quite different thing.
-`One-time-read` is the simplest but have most optional parameters.
+`One-time-read` is the simplest but has the most optional parameters.
 Select it.
-Under the `O-MI Request` selection is section were are all parameters are given.
-Each of them will give a tooltip you hower on top of them and they are enabled. `ttl` is shortening for time to live, that tells to O-MI Node how long it at most should take to response to the request or how long request should be kept alive.
+Under the `O-MI Request` selection is section where all parameters are given.
+Each of them will give a tooltip if you hover cursor on top of them and they are enabled. `ttl` is abbreviation for time to live, that tells to O-MI Node how long it at most should take to response to the request or how long the request should be kept alive.
-Set desired ttl and request on rigth side of webpaga should have updated. `One-time-read` doesn't need any other parameters.
+Once you set the desired ttl, the request on right side of webpage should have updated. `One-time-read` doesn't need any other parameters.

 To select what to read from O-MI Node, you need to check some nodes from the O-DF Structure under the `Read All` button.
 As you select nodes from structure the request will be updated.
 By selecting a directory you get a new Object to request.
 If Object